dotnet/interactive/docs/jupyter-in-polyglot-notebooks.md

 Run the following command in a notebook cell:
 `#!connect jupyter --kernel-name pythonkernel --kernel-spec python3`

-Once connected, create a new cell and select your python kernel from the language dropdown in the bottom right hand corner.
+Once connected, create a new cell and select your Python kernel from the cell kernel dropdown in the bottom right hand corner of the cell.

 ## Connecting to an R kernel
 First, ensure that R is added to Jupyter.
 If not, switch to the Anaconda Prompt, and run this command: